christiannwamba/jumpstart-react-workshop/README.md

 2. Take a close look at the two components and figure out what data might change in the future.
 3. The list of usernames.
-Update the code to store this list in a state:
+Update the code to store this list in the state:

     ```javascript
         const rootElement = document.getElementById('root');